Reigate: Parks and open spaces

-Reigate Heath

 Reigate Heath is a 65 ha Site of Special Scientific Interest to the west of the town centre.
-Much of the area is open heath and acid grassland, where common heather, bell heather and wavy hair-grass are the dominant species.
+The primary habitats are open heath and acid grassland, where the dominant species are common heather, bell heather and wavy hair-grass.
 Petty whin, soft trefoil and bird's-foot fenugreek are also found in these areas.
 The site also includes Alder woodland, home to species such as the common bluebell, marsh violet, marsh pennywort and the rare white sedge.
-At the eastern edge of the heath is an area of marshy meadow, a habitat not found elsewhere in Surrey, which supports meadowsweet, wild angeliva, marsh marigolds and the southern marsh orchid.
+At the eastern edge of the heath is an area of marshy meadow, a habitat not found elsewhere in Surrey, which supports meadowsweet, wild angelica, marsh marigolds and the southern marsh orchid.

-South Park

 South Park, to the west of Woodhatch, is a 4.25 ha recreation ground managed by the South Park Sports Association.
 Facilities include sports pitches and a children's playground.
 A new pump track for mountain bike and BMX riders, funded by two £20,000 grants, was opened in December 2021.
 The park has been protected by the Fields in Trust charity since October 1934.